Democracy and Education: Synopsis

 In Democracy and Education, Dewey argues that the primary ineluctable facts of the birth and death of each one of the constituent members in a social group determine the necessity of education.
 On one hand, there is the contrast between the immaturity of the new-born members of the group (its future sole representatives) and the maturity of the adult members who possess the knowledge and customs of the group.
 On the other hand, there is the necessity that these immature members be not merely physically preserved in adequate numbers, but that they be initiated into the interests, purposes, information, skill, and practices of the mature members: otherwise the group will cease its characteristic life.

 Dewey observes that even in a "savage" tribe, the achievements of adults are far beyond what the immature members would be capable of if left to themselves.
 With the growth of civilization, the gap between the original capacities of the immature and the standards and customs of the elders increases.
 Mere physical growing up and mastery of the bare necessities of subsistence will not suffice to reproduce the life of the group.
 Deliberate effort and the taking of thoughtful pains are required.
 Beings who are born not only unaware of, but quite indifferent to, the aims and habits of the social group have to be rendered cognizant of them and actively interested.
 According to Dewey, education, and education alone, spans the gap.

 Reception

 Dewey's ideas were never broadly and deeply integrated into the practices of American public schools, though some of his values and terms were widespread.
-Progressive education (both as espoused by Dewey, and in the more popular and inept forms of which Dewey was critical) was essentially scrapped during the Cold War, when the dominant concern in education was creating and sustaining a scientific and technological elite for military purposes.
 In the post-Cold War period, however, progressive education had reemerged in many school reform and education theory circles as a thriving field of inquiry learning and inquiry-based science.